Skip to main content

 Request forgery protection

-High impact The CSRF middleware has been renamed from VerifyCsrfToken to PreventRequestForgery.
-It also adds origin validation using the Sec-Fetch-Site header.
-VerifyCsrfToken and ValidateCsrfToken remain as deprecated aliases, but any direct references — especially in tests or route definitions that exclude the middleware — must be updated to PreventRequestForgery.
+Impact: high Laravel’s CSRF middleware has been renamed from VerifyCsrfToken to PreventRequestForgery.
+Origin validation via the Sec-Fetch-Site header has also been added.
+VerifyCsrfToken and ValidateCsrfToken remain as deprecated aliases, but any direct references should be updated to PreventRequestForgery.
+Be especially careful when excluding the middleware in tests or route definitions.

 use Illuminate\Foundation\Http\Middleware\PreventRequestForgery;